Ten top tips to help you complete your self-assessment tax return

 To do all this quicker and easier, use untied 😊

 We would say this, wouldn’t we?
 But it’s true!
-We developed the untied app to specifically help the self-employed and property landlords to get on top of their taxes. untied is the only end to end app that enables users to link their bank accounts – so you don’t forget any business expenditure or income.
+We developed untied to specifically help the self-employed and property landlords to get on top of their taxes. untied is the only end to end app that enables users to link their bank accounts – so you don’t forget any business expenditure or income.
 It makes tax sense of their transactions, files directly to HMRC and allows you to pay your tax bill.
 We save you time and money.
 That’s got to be a good thing, right?
 Take a look here.